DFE-Digital/content-prototype/content/guide.md

 The main site index is located in `content/index.slim`, you can copy and paste one of the existing links and customise to link to your new page.

-You need to rebuild the site after every change.
+To run the site in _live_ mode, where every change is automatically shown instantly in the browser, run

+    $ bundle exec nanoc live